Random Acts of Christmas Kindness will help you focus on the real meaning of the season while making precious family memories. Join us!

-Step two: pick your budget.
+Step two: Pick your budget.
 Don’t let this part keep you from doing it.
 Yes, you are going to need a little money to make this happen.
 At the very least, you need to print off the cards.
 If money is really tight, buy a couple boxes of candy canes to attach to the cards and then just make it a habit to bless someone every day.
-Total cost would be less than $5.
-Remember, it truly is the thought that counts.
+The total cost would be less than $5.

 If you can spare $25, then you can spend $1 a day to bless someone.
 If you have $125, you can spend $5 a day.
 Just remember, you can’t out-give God.
 Be generous and enjoy this!